hosnify/item-catalog-project/README.md

   ```
 #### Creating database and populate it :

-  1. Create database file and populate it with some data for testing by running :
+  1. Create database file and populate it with some data for testing  :

   ```
     python3 db_populate.py